 As presented in the original proposal, the design work will focus on studies of the performance of different bar geometries and expansion volume (EV) sizes, shapes, focusing designs, and radiator shapes, in terms of single photon resolution and light yield.
 The effect of including additional tracking after the DIRC will also be looked into.
-However, following the recommendations of the Committee, the goal will shift from finalizing the design of a first prototype, to a study of how to build a readout "camera" that would push the performance limits.
+However, following the recommendations of the Committee, the goal will shift from finalizing the design of a first prototype, to a more general study of how to build a readout "camera" suitable for the EIC that would push the DIRC performance limits.
 The simulation work will comprise: